stalexan/netstat-monitor/README.md

     netstat-monitor sample-filters

-The file sample-filters comes with the install, and has some example filters.
-Here are a few:
+The file sample-filters comes is provided with the install, and has some example filters:

     [ntpupdate]
     exe: /usr/sbin/ntpdate